ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

 Transparency Services MUST feature an Append-only Log.
-The Append-only Log is a verifiable data structure that accumulates all Signed Statements registered by the Transparency Service and that supports the production of Receipts.
+The Append-only Log is the verifiable data structure that records Signed Statements and supports the production of Receipts.

 All Transparency Services MUST expose APIs for the registration of Signed Statements and issuance of Receipts.